grantat/cs834-f17/assignments/A4/README.md

 > 9.9.
 Use K-means and spherical K-means to cluster the data points in Exercise 9.8.
 How do the clusterings differ?

+> 9.10.
+Nearest neighbor clusters are not symmetric, in the sense that if instance A is one of instance B’s nearest neighbors, the reverse is not necessarily true.
+Explain how this can happen with a diagram.

 > 9.11.
 The K nearest neighbors of a document could be represented by links to those documents.
 Describe two ways this representation could be used in a search application.